praksharma/WikiIslam_backup/README.md

-## WikiIslam mirror
+## WikiIslam backup

+Link to the website: https://praksharma.github.io/WikiIslam_backup/

-Link to the mirror: http://wikiislam.github.io/wiki/Main_Page.html
+Link to the old mirror: http://wikiislam.github.io/wiki/Main_Page.html

 On Dec 1, 2015 WikiIslam.net was taken offline for "security reasons".